cocode/TrekBASIC/README.md

 1. Should add parsing of all variables, so I can search references.
     1. Could do this in parse tree.
 1. Some versions of basic allowed a single quote for REM
+1. load in basic shell doesn't reload a changed program (Can't reproduce.
+Maybe forgot to save?)
 ## References
 1. https://madexp.com/wp-content/uploads/2018/02/Microsoft_Basic_8086Xenix_Reference.pdf
 2. http://www.classiccmp.org/cini/pdf/Apple/AppleSoft%20II%20Basic%20Programming%20Manual.PDF